XaviACLM/tatoebator/readme_assets/STRUCTURE.md

   - E.g. in english: "Tom's boss ran a marathon yesterday" -> {verbs: to run; nouns: boss, marathon; adverbs: yesterday; grammatical words: 's, a; proper nouns: Tom},
 - To generate and add furigana to text.

-It bears mentioning that, as this submodule allows the rest of the code to distinguish words that are grammatical (e.g. to, of, a) from words that are semantic (e.g. house, thousand, to dance), Tatoebator generally only cares about semantic words, e.g. it will never try to find example sentences for "of" nor will it count the word "of" when looking through a sentence that contains it.
+It bears mentioning that, as this submodule allows the rest of the code to distinguish words that are grammatical (e.g. to, of, a) from words that are semantic (e.g. house, thousand, to dance), Tansō generally only cares about semantic words, e.g. it will never try to find example sentences for "of" nor will it count the word "of" when looking through a sentence that contains it.
 This is on purpose - grammatical words are better off being learned from a book or an anki deck tailor-made for them.

 Also worth mentioning are a couple functionalities that help the SP make some judgement calls to optimize its search process: